fosskers/aura/README.md

 Welcome to the main repository for Aura, a secure, multilingual package manager for Arch Linux.

+Check out [The Aura Book](https://fosskers.github.io/aura/) for all knowledge and usage instructions!

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**